 Male Breast Reduction at CREO Clinic

 Gynecomastia presents differently in patients and therefore requires a bespoke surgical approach.
-Depending on the requirements and anatomy of each patient, Dr Tillo may recommend liposuction, skin tightening treatments, open gland excision, among a range of other surgical techniques and procedures for achieving the best aesthetic outcome.
+Depending on the requirements and anatomy of each patient, Dr. Tillo may recommend liposuction, skin tightening treatments, excess glandular breast tissue excision, among a range of other advanced surgical techniques and procedures for achieving the best aesthetic outcome for your body.